 Email Marketing Calendar, Frequency, Days & Sending Time

 Some brands send too many emails.
-Some send way too less.
+Some send way too few.
 Should you send too many emails or very few emails?
 What’s the email marketing frequency that works best?

 That’s why email marketing frequency is critical.